Animal testing on non-human primates: Species and numbers used

-Most of the NHPs used are one of three species of macaques, accounting for 79% of all primates used in research in the UK, and 63% of all federally funded research grants for projects using primates in the U.S. Lesser numbers of marmosets, tamarins, spider monkeys, owl monkeys, vervet monkeys, squirrel monkeys, and baboons are used in the UK and the U.S. Great apes have not been used in the UK since a government policy ban in 1998.
+Most of the NHPs used are one of three species of macaques, accounting for 79% of all primates used in research in the UK, and 63% of all federally funded research grants for projects using primates in the U.S. Lesser numbers of marmosets, tamarins, spider monkeys, owl monkeys, vervet monkeys, squirrel monkeys, baboons, and mostly capuchin monkeys are used in the UK and the U.S. Great apes have not been used in the UK since a government policy ban in 1998.
 In the U.S., research laboratories employ the use of 1,133 chimpanzees as of October 2006.

 Most primates are purpose-bred, while some are caught in the wild.
 In 2011 in the EU, 0.05% of animals used in animal testing procedures were non-human primates.

 In 1996, the British Animal Procedures Committee recommended new measures for dealing with NHPs.
 The use of wild-caught primates was banned, except where "exceptional and specific justification can be established"; specific justification must be made for the use of Old World primates (but not for the use of New World primates); approval for the acquisition of primates from overseas is conditional upon their breeding or supply center being acceptable to the Home Office; and each batch of primates acquired from overseas must be separately authorized.